-For UK-based organisations looking to sponsor migrant workers, they will first need to be allocated a unique sponsor licence number before being able to assign Certificates of Sponsorship (CoS) to prospective new recruits.
+For UK-based organisations looking to sponsor migrant workers, they will first need to be allocated a unique sponsor licence number before being able to assign Certificates of Sponsorship (CoS) to new sponsored workers.
 Equally, for migrant workers looking to work in sponsored job roles in the UK, they will first need to be assigned a unique CoS number by an approved licensed sponsor to enable them to make a valid visa application.

 What is a sponsor licence number?